JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 There are many things you can do with all the observability data being collected by OpenTelemetry.
 This totally depends on the third-party tool functionality how the information is being displayed.

-So the following part is less about what OpenTelemetry provides, but more like Jaeger evaluates it.
+So the following part is less about what OpenTelemetry provides, but more about how Jaeger evaluates it.

 Search for all traces with the default settings again.
 This time let's try to compare the Python to the Java invocation for the call to quuery all Todo items.